How to Plan Your Retirement Income

 Understand Your Spending

 Most investors require retirement income to cover at least a portion of their expenses.
-Understanding how much you spend is crucial to making sound financial decisions as you prepare for retirement, as it can help ensure a smooth transition from receiving a paycheck to relying more heavily on your nest egg.
+Understanding how much you spend is crucial to making sound financial decisions as you prepare for retirement, because it can help ensure a smooth transition from receiving a paycheck to relying more heavily on your nest egg.

 Couple are crouched next to their dog in a room that they are re-modeling